The Makarewa Headwaters Catchment Group successfully combine community projects alongside scientific ones.

-In December, the group worked with Limehills School and the Environment Southland’s Education Team to investigate the health of the Otapiri Stream using the SHMAK kit (Stream Health Monitoring Assessment Kit) on.
-It was a gorgeous day, and lots of fun was had.
-It was great to see Limehills School and the Makarewa Headwaters Catchment Group working together, as many of the Catchment Group families are part of the school community.
+They then started learning about their water quality and had a great presentation from Justin Kitto, one of DairyNZ's Water Quality Specialists, on the water quality of the Lora and Otapiri Gorges.
+This included an analysis of the groups water quality data from Environment Southland.
+They also teamed up with Limehills School and the Environment Southland’s Education Team to investigate the health of the Otapiri Stream using the SHMAK kit (Stream Health Monitoring Assessment Kit), which was lots of fun as many of the Catchment Groups families are part of the school community.

-The group then started the 2021 year with a very special field day on Margaret and Malcolm Mackenzie's Farm, looking at their native plant nursery and impressive shelter belts.
+2021 started with a very special field day on Margaret and Malcolm Mackenzie's Farm, looking at their native plant nursery and impressive shelter belts.
 It was an amazing opportunity to hear and learn from Malcolm as he shared his extensive knowledge on successfully propagating native seed from local sources, through to seeing what these native shelterbelts can look like in a short period with well managed establishment processes.
 Jesse Bythell from the QEII Trust provided a wealth of knowledge too.

 They hosted a Ministerial visit with Damien O’Connor and delegates from MPI, and ran the Great Gorge Clean Up for some Lockdown fun for their community - many thanks to Vetsouth for kindly donating some goodies for prizes.

 Alongside this, they kept up to date with the work of the multi agency Winter Grazing Action Group (as one of their members was part of this MPI supported initiative), took part took part in a nationwide eDNA (environmental DNA) water quality monitoring programme in May - taking their sample from the lower Silverstream to see if there was any evidence of deer or pigs in the area.
 Then wrapped the year up with a Christmas BBQ.